-Each layer of encryption in the SF DAR solution may use similar authentication mechanism types (e.g., passwords, passphrases, or tokens) but requires a unique authentication credential for each layer.
-For the first layer of encryption, the user will authorize to the PBE provided by the SWFDE.
-For the second layer, the user will use their OS login credentials, application credentials, or file-specific credentials to authenticate to the FE.
+595 Each layer of encryption in the SF DAR solution may use similar authentication mechanism types (e.g.,

+596 passwords, passphrases, or tokens) but requires a unique authentication credential for each layer.
+For

+- the first layer of encryption, the user will authenticate to the PBE provided by the SWFDE.
+For the - second layer, the user will use their OS login credentials, application credentials, or file-specific

+599 credentials to authenticate to the FE.